b7w/bviewer/docs/intro/overview.rst

 .. index:: Functional features

-| Here some specific programming functions:
+| Here some specific programming items.
+Detail library dependencies can be viewed in *requirements.txt*.

+* | Writen in python with Django framework.

+* | All long operation run in separate RQ processes.

+* | Need Redis DB for queue and cache.

 * | Viewer serve images with help of nginx X-Accel-Redirect.

-* | All long operation run in separate processes.

 Screen shots